chrismpettyjohn/instinct-revised/docs/docs/intro.md

 By using Instinct, you can focus on the parts of your hotel that are important!
 Instinct provides all of the boilerplate you need to build a modern website including a full API and React app.

+## What Is Documented?
+The following sections are completed:
+* REST API

 ## Why do I need Instinct?
 Most hotels use outdated technology that is built on PHP 5 or follows bad standards.
 Instinct offers dozens of libraries with a standardized API that is battle tested for your hotel.